 Forager on a Bed of Lettuce

 Last spring, around the same time I was experimenting with my first scraggly lettuce rosettes in Aurora, I started noticing lush patches of a young green I did not know.
-I photographed and wondered about these lovely patches, only to later discover that they, too, were wild lettuces with prickly margins and midveins and latex that became more copious later—just growing under different conditions than the tough, solitary invaders of Jim’s carefully tended landscape.
+I photographed and wondered about these lovely patches, only to later discover that they, too, were wild lettuces with prickly margins and midveins and latex that became more copious later—just growing under different conditions than the tough, solitary invaders of my father-in-law’s carefully tended landscape.

 Once I made the connection I started picking light green rosettes where the leaves looked healthiest—some from forested areas with dappled sunlight and others from open fields in direct sunlight.
 Some of the young lettuce I picked had the distinctly twisting leaves and deep lobes of prickly lettuce, whereas other young specimens were less lobed and not so obviously turned.

 Back at the house, I swirled the leaves in a bowl of cold water to refresh them, followed by a forceful spraying with the faucet.
 They damaged more easily than the mustard greens I’d also been collecting, but not too badly after their two-hour journey back to the high country.
 Because some of the greens I collected were a little too close to a dog-walking zone for comfort, I soaked them in a water-and-vinegar bath in the hopes of killing any unwanted microbes.